Gutta Percha Golf Ball Marking Timeline

 The Smooth Moulded Ball

-Robert Patterson made moulds and sold them to dealers in the trade.
+Robert Paterson made moulds and sold them to dealers in the trade.
 By the mid-1850s, most ball-makers had adopted smooth iron or steel moulds rather than hand-rolling.
-The moulded ball was faster, rounder, and more consistent.
-From roughly 1860 until the late 1880s, smooth moulds were used to produce virtually every golf ball made — the smooth ball then left the mould to receive its surface marking by one of the methods described below.
+The moulded ball was faster, rounder, and more consistent to make.
+From roughly 1860 until the late 1880s, smooth moulds were used to produce most golf balls made — the smooth ball then left the mould to receive its surface marking by one of the methods described below.

 Next, perhaps, to the material of which Golf balls are made come the machines by which the gutta is moulded.
 On this to a large extent depends the ultimate character of the ball, for if the mould is faulty no superlative excellence in the raw material will condone this primary defect.
 The great majority of the moulds are known as plain moulds, that is to say, they have smooth internal surfaces, and when these are used in connection with a screw press... and a marking or scoring machine of their new design, and capable of marking balls at the rate of thirty-six dozen or forty dozen per hour, the output is very rapid indeed.